Colimit-Based Composition of High-Level Computing Devices: Categories of Computons and Computon Morphisms

-A computon is intuitively a bipartite graph where nodes are ports or computation units, connected through edges that represent information flow.
+A computon is intuitively a bipartite graph where nodes are ports or computation units, connected through edges that represent control flow or data flow.
 A port is a buffer for storing a datum or a control signal so it has a type associated to it.
-To abstract away from concrete types, natural numbers are used, with the property that zero is always present.
-As zero-typed ports buffer control signals, computation is driven by control.
-Ports associated with natural numbers greater than zero store data and are optional.
-Both data and control values are consumed by computation units.
-In this paper, we treat a unit as a collection of computable functions, called computing devices, which receive a number of inputs and produce exactly one output.
-The inputs of a device $d$ in a unit $u$ are taken from a subset of ports connected to $u$, whereas the output of $d$ is deposited in a port connected from $u$.
-Our proposed definition of a computon is presented below.
+To abstract away from concrete types, a finite nonempty set ${\underline{n}:=[0,n)\cap\mathbb{N}}$ is used, capturing the essence of a fixed type system with ${n\geq 1}$ possible port types.
+In any choice, $0$ represents the type of control signals whereas the other numbers are used for other data types.
+Having $\underline{1}:=\{0\}$ as the minimal choice entails that control ports are always present whereas data ports are optional, i.e., computation is necessarily driven by control signals (cf. Fig. \ref{fig:examples-intro}c).
+Although computation units are not mandatory, as shown in Fig. \ref{fig:examples-intro}a, they always have control ports attached when they exist.
+In general, Fig. \ref{fig:examples-intro} shows diverse computon examples over the set $\underline{7}$.
+Intuitively, ports are attached to units to indicate the type of values a unit can receive/produce.
+Rather than denoting a single computational behaviour, a unit is a collection of computing devices (i.e., programs) that receive at least one input and produce exactly one output.
+Particularly, the inputs of a device $d$ in a unit $u$ come from a subset of ports connected to $u$, whereas the output of $d$ is sent a port connected from $u$.
+The set of all possible computing devices is a nonempty finite set ${B\subset\Sigma^*}$, i.e., a device is a finite string over some finite alphabet $\Sigma$.\footnote{Representing a computing device as a finite sequence of symbols over a finite alphabet is valid since it is well-known that every program (including computable functions) can be encoded thereby \cite{sipserintroduction2013}.} One of the particular properties is that $B$ always contains a device ${\epsilon}$ that echoes a single control signal, as shown in Fig. \ref{fig:examples-intro}c.
+As there evidently are multiple choices for $B$ and $\underline{n}$, one can form multiple computon categories.
+For a particular choice, objects are defined as follows.